 If you have a language job or plan to get one that requires you to communicate in Romanian, learning it will add features and wings to your resume.

-Romania has many thriving industries.
-It includes aircraft, automobiles, petrochemicals, textiles, infrastructure, tourism, food, mining, consumer durables, metal, and defense.
+Romania has many thriving industries, including aircraft, automobiles, petrochemicals, textiles, infrastructure, tourism, food, mining, consumer durables, metal, and defense.

-In recent years, there has been a surge in Indian pharma and IT companies moving into Romania.
+In recent years, the number of Indian pharmaceutical and IT companies moving into Romania has surged.

-Like Wipro, Genpact, Prodigy, Dr. Reddy’s Labs, Prodigy, Prime Healthcare, Sunwave Pharma, Sun Pharma, UCO Raymonds have a significant presence in Romania.
+Like Wipro, Genpact, Prodigy, Dr. Reddy’s Labs, Prime Healthcare, Sunwave Pharma, and Sun Pharma, UCO Raymonds has a significant presence in Romania.

 Romanian is less widespread, which results in less competition for new positions.

-As such, your chances of becoming the “anointed one” for the assignment is almost, if not a guarantee.
+As such, your chances of becoming the “anointed one” for the assignment are almost, if not a guarantee.

 Language Learning takes time.
 With a less widely spoken language up your sleeves, you will be ready when the opportunity comes — and inevitably, it will be one day.